ircmaxell/resume/testimonials/2019-05-Westbrook Johnson.md

 ## Would you work with/for Anthony again?

 Without question.
-Anthony's crystal clear focus on supporting the members of his teams become their best selves both as engineers/employees as well as people in general had such a positive effect on my career when working together at Lingo Live that I'd relish the opportunity to be in the sort of technical environment again.
+Anthony's crystal clear focus on supporting the members of his teams in becoming their best selves both as engineers/employees as well as people in general had such a positive effect on my career when working together at Lingo Live that I'd relish the opportunity to be in the sort of technical environment again.